statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 ### Getting animated

 Animations in GLGE are wonderfully easy to use.
-Similar to CSS3 animation, you specify a duration and keyframes and the engine will "[tween][tweening]" in between the keyframes.
+Similar to CSS3 animation, you specify a duration and keyframes and the engine will ["tween"][tweening] in between the keyframes.

 Let's have the ducks bob back and forth as if they're sitting in water.
 But a simple bob back-and-forth is a little boring; anyone who's ever tried to stand on a raft in an lake knows that balance isn't limited to a single axis.
 In addition to the lateral wobble the ducks should also bob forward and backward a little.
 In GLGE XML, this type of animation can be declared like this: